Free Kindle ebooks sell ebooks because they help sales ranking

 This is not true at all because people who download free ebooks would not have bought it, and quite likely, won’t even read it.

-But by simply downloading a copy, they help boost sales ranking, which in turn helps boost sales.
+But by simply downloading a copy to a Kindle or one of Amazon’s Kindle reading apps, they help give my sales rank a small boost, which in turn helps ebook sales.